Robbery (Juice Wrld song): Music video

 The official music video for the song was published on Valentine's Day to Lyrical Lemonade, a YouTube channel owned by Cole Bennett, who directed the video along with several of Juice's other music videos.

 Bennett was noted for "bringing his after-effects-addled eye" to the video of "Robbery" and "providing it with the same bugged out visual energy" of "Lucid Dreams".
 Artistically, the video was described as having "splashes of flames" in many scenes while lacking Bennett's signature neon and warping effects.

 HipHopDX described the plot as an emo-crooning of Juice while being "surrounded by a background of fire".

 Plot-wise, Juice is shown drinking a bottle of Hennessy while walking through the wedding of his ex-lover with another person, to "numb the pain" and "deal with the agony".
 Shortly after, while leaving, he throws his burning cigarette onto a flower held by a guest, eventually causing the venue's destruction.

 The video performance was officially uploaded to the Lyrical Lemonade YouTube channel (as many other Juice songs) on February 14, 2019, a day after the single's release.
-As of May 2023, the music video as reached more than 469 million views.
+As of June 2026, the music video has reached more than 587 million views.